clarkfitzg/phd_research/milestones/proposals.md

 ### Description

-For parallel programming on large data sets we would like to know physical characteristics of the system:
+For parallel programming on large data sets we would like to know physical characteristics of the system delivering the data:

 - __IO throughput__ How many MB/sec can the source deliver the data?
-- __IO latency__ How long does it take before the source begins to deliver the data?
+- __IO latency__ How long does it take after a request before the source begins to deliver the data?
 - __Splittable__ Can the source provide the data split up in chunks?
-- __Parallel__ Does the support multiple parallel read requests?
+- __Parallel__ Can we give multiple parallel read requests?

-Flat files and databases seem like the most commonly used sources of large tabular data in my experience.
-I've already looked at these in the sense of Hive databases and flat text files.
-For tabular data, we would like to
-know:
+For tables we would like to know:

 - __dimensions__ the number of rows and columns.
-Then we can determine whether there will be obvious memory issues and preallocate arrays.
+Then we can potentially determine whether there will be memory issues.

-- __data types__ boolean, float, character, etc. Specifying this avoids errors that can rise when inferring from text.
+- __data types__ boolean, float, character, etc. Specifying this avoids inference errors and speeds up `read.table`.
-- __factor levels__ possible values for categorical data.
-   Then we can preserve this information even if one value is rare and doesn't always appear in the data.
-- __randomization__ has the data already been intentionally randomized?
-   If it's random then we can easily statistically sample by reading the first rows.

 - __sorted__ is the data sorted on a column?
 This allows streaming computations based on groups of this column.
-- __layout__ are multiple files used?
-If each file stores data corresponding to some unit, ie. one file per day and we do a computation for each day then parallelization is natural across files.

 - __index__ does data come from a database with an index?
    Then data elements can be efficiently acccessed by index.
-- __offsets__ knowing a numeric array with `n` rows and `p` columns is stored in column major order potentially allows more efficient reads of subsets of the data.

 One general form of data is just text coming through UNIX `stdin`.
 This equates to a `read.table()` or `scan()`.
 It's the same interface that Hive